takahirohonda/javascript-workout/README.md

 Rest parameter syntax will create an array instead of unpacking an array of object into individual values as in spread syntax.

-The output will become an array of numbers🤯
+The output will become an array of numbers 🤯.

 ```javascript
 [1, 2, 3, 4];